John Cowper Powys: Wessex novels

 It is clear from Powys's diaries that his new-found success was much helped by the stability that his relationship with Phyllis Playter gave him and her frequent advice on his work in progress.
+So much so that with regard to Weymouth Sands Powys believed "she ought to have her name on this book’".

 A Glastonbury Romance sold particularly well in its British edition, though this was of little avail as it was the subject of an expensive libel case brought by Gerard Hodgkinson, the owner of the Wookey Hole Caves, who felt himself identifiably and unfairly portrayed in the character of Philip Crow.
 According to Powys, this novel's "heroine is the Grail", and its central concern is with the various myths, legends and history associated with Glastonbury.
 Not only is A Glastonbury Romance concerned with the legend that Joseph of Arimathea brought the Grail, a vessel containing the blood of Christ, to the town, but the further tradition that King Arthur was buried there.
 Furthermore one of the novel's main characters, the Welshman Owen Evans, introduces the idea that the Grail has a Welsh (Celtic), pagan, pre-Christian origin.
 The main sources for Powys's ideas on mythology and the Grail legend are Sir John Rhys's Studies in the Arthurian Legend, R. S. Loomis's Celtic Myth and Arthurian Romance, and the works of Jessie Weston, including From Ritual to Romance.
 T. S. Eliot's The Waste Land is another possible influence.
 A central aspect of A Glastonbury Romance is the attempt by John Geard, an ex-minister now the Mayor of Glastonbury, to restore Glastonbury to its medieval glory as a place of religious pilgrimage.
 On the other hand, the Glastonbury industrialist Philip Crow, along with John and Mary Crow and Tom Barter, who are, like him, from Norfolk, view the myths and legends of the town with contempt.
 Philip's vision is of a future with more mines and more factories.
 John Crow, however, as he is penniless, takes on the task of organising a pageant for Geard.
 At the same time an alliance of Anarchists, Marxists, and Jacobins try to turn Glastonbury into a commune.